 In July 2010, Gindi was awarded a tender to Build Operate and Transfer ("BOT") a parking lot in Tel Aviv ("Givon Parking") for approximately 1,000 parking spaces adjacent to the wholesale market project for a period of 23 years.
 In August 2010, BSRE joined Gindi in this project as a 50% joint venture partner.
 On October 11, 2011, BSRE received a notice from Tel Aviv municipality that all of the conditions to approve the BOT agreement of "Givon Parking" in Tel Aviv had been satisfied.
 In return for constructing the parking lot, BSRE and its partners will be entitled to operate and collect rental fees for parking for a period of 23 years from delivering the authority for use of property.
 On November 13, 2011 BSRE received the right to use the property for constructions work.
 BSRE estimates that construction will be completed during 2014.
-The total cost for establishing the parking lot, including related costs, is estimated at NIS 144 million (\$38.8 million), and the share of BSRE is approximately NIS 72 million (\$19.4 million).
-On December 12, 2011, BSRE and its partners signed an agreement with the bank for the funding of approximately 80% of the parking lot construction's costs, and the credit lines provided for financing the project were in the aggregate amount of NIS 60 million (approximately US \$15.7 million).
+The total cost for establishing the parking lot, including related costs, is estimated at NIS 144 million (\$38.5 million), and the share of BSRE is approximately NIS 72 million (\$19.3 million).
+On December 12, 2011, BSRE and its partners signed an agreement with the bank for the funding of approximately 80% of the parking lot construction's costs, and the credit lines provided for financing the project were in the aggregate amount of NIS 60 million (approximately US \$16 million).
 BSRE and its partners determined material issues regarding the construction and the management of the parking lot in which an unanimously decision is required, and principles regarding dilution of each of the parties' rights in the event that one of the parties will not invest the amounts that such party obligated to invest.

-During 2011, BSRE invested a total amount of NIS 93 million, including investments in rental offices and land in areas used for commercial and industrial development.
-From this amount, BSRE invested approximately NIS 55 million in properties leased to third parties.
+During 2012, BSRE invested a total amount of NIS 231 million, including investments in rental offices and land in areas used for commercial and industrial development.
+From this amount, BSRE invested approximately NIS 223 million in properties leased to third parties.
+In addition, BSRE invested a total of NIS 261 million in real estate inventories for the sale of residential properties.